shinobiseb/Penguin_Project2/readme.md

 I also want to be able to delete, edit and add new songs to my playlist

+I want to be able to customize my playlist title

+I want to be able to stream music from any platform in one place

 ## Challenges

 - detail roadblocks and anything you did to overcome whether you did or didn't